WiemMimouni/ToyProblems/README.md

 - `problem.md`: A detailed problem statement.
 - `solution.js`: My JavaScript solution(s) to the problem.
 - `README.md`: Explanations, thought process, and any optimizations.
-- `tests/`: A folder containing test cases and testing code.

 Feel free to explore the challenges, review my solutions, and provide feedback if you have any suggestions for improvement.
 If you're a beginner, this repository can be a valuable resource to learn JavaScript through hands-on practice.